aws-powertools/powertools-lambda-typescript/CONTRIBUTING.md

 * Any modifications you've made relevant to the bug
 * Anything unusual about your environment or deployment

+## Running Locally
+Inorder to contribute you must ensure that you can run the codebase/ tests locally.
+To get setup there are a few prerequisites that must be fulfilled.

+1. You have node/npm installed
+2. You have installed lerna globally
+    `npm i -g lerna`
+3. You can then install project dependencies with npm install

 ## Contributing via Pull Requests
 Contributions via pull requests are much appreciated.
 Before sending us a pull request, please ensure that: